WHAT IS FYLKINGEN

 Fylkingen - New Music and Intermedia Art is an artist-run, non-profit association for experimental music and art.
 The association was founded in 1933 and currently consists of approximately 300 Swedish and international artists who develop and present new work in Fylkingen's own venue located in Stockholm, Sweden.
 The association is run by an active board and programming group.
 In addition Fylkingen Records produce and distribute recorded media.
-In 2018, Fylkingen celebrated its 85th anniversary, making it one of the world's oldest forums of its kind.
+In 2023, Fylkingen celebrates its 90th anniversary, making it one of the world's oldest forums of its kind.

 Fylkingen is supported by the Swedish Arts Council, The city of Stockholm’s cultural administration and Stockholm County Arts Council.